jdereg/json-io/README.md

 Featured on http://json.org.
 ___
 ### Revision History
+ * 4.7.0
+  * Bug fix: failing to set a double field when the JSON from the client contained a whole number (e.g. 300) instead of a decimal (e.g. 300.0). @lordvlad
+  * Enhancement: when instantiating classes, json-io iterates through constructors until it can find one that works.
+The order of constructors was non-deterministic.
+Now the order is public constructors first, then protected, then private.
  * 4.6.0
   * Bug fix: custom write serializers were being cleared in the `write()` method, not the `close()` method after full serialization completed.  @darmbrust
   * Enhancement: Access increased to public for the pretty-print support apis, `tabIn()`, `tabOut()`, and `newLine()`. @darmbrust